Get

 Health & Care

 As with any breed, Weimaraners are susceptible to health problems.
-Though this doesn’t mean your Weimaraner will suffer from any breed-specific conditions, it’s a good idea to keep an eye out for symptoms of the following:
+Though this doesn’t mean your Weimaraner will suffer from any breed-specific conditions, it’s a good idea to keep an eye out for signs of the following:

 In terms of grooming, Weimaraners have short coats that shed a bit throughout the year and more during shedding seasons.
 Their needs in this department are generally low—brushing them weekly should be fine, though you can do it more if you want to.